giggzy/indexer-rst/README.md

-# Explore build a search index
+# Explore building and querying a search index

 ## TODO